-IT vendors like DevCom seek long term, ongoing relationships with clients.
+IT vendors like DevCom seek long-term, ongoing relationships with 100 percent of clients.
 Some of our clients have worked with us for over 16 years already.
 However, that relationship is typically structured across multiple projects/scopes of work.
 As we approach a new project opportunity with a client, neither party wants to review or change generic terms and conditions.

-Master Service Agreement (MSA) defines a contract between IT-vendor and a client.
+Master Service Agreement (MSA) defines a contract between an IT vendor and a client.
 It serves as the foundation for the relationship that can then reference for future project-based agreements you draw up to keep the project agreements as focused and streamlined.

 For that reason, the MSA document is typically structured into the following sections: